 Ellie House

-After graduating college, Ellie began working locally for multiple dance studios as a Teacher, Choreographer and Competition Team Director.
+After graduating college, Ellie began working locally for multiple dance studios as a Teacher, Choreographer and Competition Team Director and is certified in Aerial Silks and Acrobatic Arts.

-Recently, Ellie joined Platinum National Dance Competition.
-Touring with Platinum gives her behind the scenes experience with a major Dance Competition.
+When not at the studio, Ellie also works for Platinum National Dance Competition, Touring with Platinum gives her behind-the-scenes experience with a major dance competition.

-Fun Fact: Ellie is obsessed with Monsters, Inc and The Woobles.
+Fun Fact: Ellie is obsessed with Monsters, Inc.

 Jody House